Richard William Jelf: Career

 In 1820 he was elected fellow of Oriel College, took holy orders in 1821, and became one of the tutors in 1823 after receiving his M.A.
-Jelf became was master of the schools in 1824, and classical examiner in 1825.
+Jelf was master of the schools in 1824, and classical examiner in 1825.

 After being for a short time private tutor to Sir George Nugent, Jelf was in 1826 appointed preceptor to Prince George of Cumberland.
 This post he filled for thirteen years, residing much at Berlin before his pupil's father became king of Hanover (in 1837).
 In 1830 he was appointed canon of Christ Church, as well as married.
 Jelf never was prominent Tractarian, but both John Henry Newman and his friend Pusey addressed to him their letters on the interpretation of the Thirty-nine Articles, advocated in Tract 90 of the Tracts for the Times, in 1841.
 In 1842 he preached a sermon before the university, published as Via Media; or the Church of England our providential path between Romanism and Dissent.
 In 1847 he was appointed one of the six doctors to examine and report on Pusey's sermon, with the result that Pusey was suspended from preaching for two years.

 In 1844 Jelf succeeded Bishop John Lonsdale as principal of King's College, London, which had been founded in 1829 as in response to the theological controversies surrounding the secular University of London in 1826.
 There Jelf remained for twenty-four years, founding the theological department.
 When F. D. Maurice, the professor of theology, published his Theological Essays in 1853, Jelf condemned his views, and the council deprived Maurice of his professorship, although Maurice would be unanimously elected the Knightbridge professorship at Cambridge in 1866.
 Jelf also served as proctor in convocation for the chapter of Christ Church, and also sub-almoner to the queen.

 After resigning in 1868 the principalship of King's College, Jelf lived in the house attached to his canonry at Oxford, where he died on 19 September 1871.